Elizabeth Blackwell

 Elizabeth Blackwell (3 February 1821 – 31 May 1910) was an English-American physician, notable as the first woman to earn a medical degree in the United States, and the first woman on the Medical Register of the General Medical Council for the United Kingdom.
 Blackwell played an important role in both the United States and the United Kingdom as a social reformer, and was a pioneer in promoting education for women in medicine.
 Her contributions remain celebrated with the Elizabeth Blackwell Medal, awarded annually to a woman who has made a significant contribution to the promotion of women in medicine.

 Blackwell was not initially interested in a career in medicine.
 She became a schoolteacher in order to support her family.
 This occupation was seen as suitable for women during the 1800s; however, she soon found it unsuitable for her.
 Blackwell's interest in medicine was sparked after a friend fell ill and remarked that, had a female doctor cared for her, she might not have suffered so much.
 Blackwell began applying to medical schools and immediately began to endure the prejudice against her sex that would persist throughout her career.
 She was rejected from each medical school she applied to, except Geneva Medical College in New York, in which the male students voted in favor of Blackwell's acceptance, albeit as a joke.
 Thus, in 1847, Blackwell became the first woman to attend medical school in the United States.

+In 1871, Geneva Medical College was disbanded and was transferred to Syracuse University until 1950 when it became SUNY Upstate Medical University, which counts Elizabeth Blackwell among its alumni.

 Blackwell's inaugural thesis on typhoid fever, published in 1849 in the Buffalo Medical Journal and Monthly Review, shortly after she graduated, was the first medical article published by a female student from the United States.
 It portrayed a strong sense of empathy and sensitivity to human suffering, as well as strong advocacy for economic and social justice.
 This perspective was deemed by the medical community as feminine.

 Blackwell founded the New York Infirmary for Women and Children with her sister Emily Blackwell in 1857, and began giving lectures to female audiences on the importance of educating girls.
 She played a significant role during the American Civil War by organizing nurses, and the Infirmary developed a medical school program for women, providing substantial work with patients (clinical education).
 Returning to England, she helped found the London School of Medicine for Women in 1874.